 See glowworms and get adventurous on the Abbey Caves walk!
 The 2-hour loop walk has three different caves to explore with rocky entrances and most having streams at the bottom of the cave.
-Whether you want to explore the whole caves or just want to peak into the entrances, you’re sure to have awesome fun at these natural wonders!
+Whether you want to explore the whole caves or just want to peek into the entrances, you’re sure to have awesome fun at these natural wonders!

 7. Experience Nature and Heritage at Kiwi North

-8. Walk (or Drive) Up Mt Parihaka
+8. Walk Up Mt Parihaka

 Mt Parihaka is not only a mountain with amazing views but it’s also a culturally significant area.
-The mountain was once the largest pa site (fortified Maori village) in New Zealand which is represented by the large carved rock seen from the lookout.
+The mountain was once the largest pā site (fortified Maori village) in New Zealand which is represented by the large carved rock seen from the lookout.
 There are a couple of walks to the top that are accessible from the city.
 Additionally, there are mountain biking trails on the east side of the mountain – see the 20 Best Walks in Whangarei to learn more.

-Location: Drive via Memorial Drive.
-The Hokianga/Dobbie Track and Drummond Track to the summit start from Mair Park.
+Location: The Hokianga/Dobbie Track to the summit starts from Mair Park.
 The Ross Track starts from Dundas Road.
 Both are approximately 2 km (1 mi) from Whangarei city centre.

 9. Explore the Poor Knights Islands and the Tutukaka Coast

 Another unmissable road trip from Whangarei is to the Tutukaka Coast.
 This coastal paradise is lined with golden-sand beaches and native forest that you’ll want to discover.
 What’s more, just off the coast are the famous Poor Knights Islands.
 This top dive site is a marine reserve with a wealth of aquatic life that you can see through snorkelling or scuba diving.
 The islands themselves are a must-see, formed by an ancient volcano with various arches and giant caves that local guides will no doubt show you.
-Find out more about this area is our 10 Terrific Things to Do in Tutukaka.
+Find out more about this area in our 10 Best Things to Do in Tutukaka.